 Presley is a nationally recognized leader in the field of community and economic development and was most recently the founding executive director of the Youngstown Neighborhood Development Corporation (YNDC), the first city-wide community development corporation in Youngstown, OH.
 Presley came to the non-profit sector after a successful 18- year banking career, primarily focused on community development lending and community revitalization.
 Previously, he served as Vice President for KeyBank where he was responsible for identifying, structuring and closing community development/commercial real estate loans that ultimately led to the creation of affordable housing, economic development and job creation.

 Presley has served on numerous boards locally and nationally, and currently serves on the national Board of Directors of The Center for Community Progress, Western Pennsylvania Regional Data Center Advisory Board and the City of Pittsburgh Advisory Committee on Community Based Organizations (ACCBO).
-In 2015 Presley was selected by Mayor William Peduto as a Daniel Rose Fellow with the Rose Center for Public Leadership, a fellowship established to encourage and support excellence in land use decision making by local governments.
+In 2017 Presley received an Honorary Doctorate of Human Letters from Youngstown State University, and in 2015, he was selected by Mayor William Peduto as a Daniel Rose Fellow with the Rose Center for Public Leadership, a fellowship established to encourage and support excellence in land use decision making by local governments.

 Sarah Dieleman Perry

 As Program Manager, Economic Opportunity, Sarah works with partners to develop and implement initiatives that offer opportunities to residents to increase their resources and improve their quality of life.
 She oversees and integrates leadership building, community engagement, employment services, education, and wealth building into the community development system.
 As a connector, she provides resources to communities based on opportunities, needs, and data-driven strategies.